Jeffchen54/KMP-Kemono-Downloader/README.md

 - Enjoy!

 ## Command line arguments:
-KMPDownloader.py -f <.txt> : Bulk downloads all links in .txt file, must be last switch used if used
+-f <textfile.txt> : Download from text file containing links

-KMPDownloader.py -d <path> : Sets download path for a single download instance, must use /
+-d <path> : REQUIRED - Set download path for single instance, must use '\'

-KMPDownloader.py -v : Enables unzipping of files automatically

-KMPDownloader.py -c <#> : Adjust download chunk size in bytes (Default is 64M)
+-c <#> : Adjust download chunk size in bytes (Default is 64M)

+-x "txt, zip, ..., png" : Exclude files with listed extensions, NO '.'s

+-s : If a artist work is text only, do not create a dedicated directory for it, partially unpacks files

-KMPDownloader.py -t <#> : Change download thread count (default is 6)
+-t <#> : Change download thread count (default is 6)

+-u : Enable unpacked file organization, all works will not have their own folder, overrides partial unpack

-KMPDownloader.py -h : Help
+-h : Help

-KMPDownloader.py : Prompts user to enter a url
+ Default file organization is packed, all works will have their own folder within an artist folder.

 ## Bulk file
   An example bulk file has been included "examples.txt"